ExpLife0011/Browser-1/README.md

 }
 ```

-* Playing with the forms and links
+* Playing with the forms, links and emails

 ```c++
 #include "Browser.hpp"